 ROMANIAN NATIONAL CUISINE: WHAT TO TRY AND WHERE TO GO

-Romanian national cuisine bears a striking resemblance to familiar Eastern European dishes, as if we've traveled to grandma's village.
+Romanian national cuisine bears a striking resemblance to familiar Eastern European dishes, as if we've travelled to grandma's village.
 In Romania, you won't encounter blood-curdling names or exotic ingredients; the dishes are familiar and understandable, with some of them even being staples in post-Soviet countries that remained part of the culinary landscape after the USSR's dissolution.

 Here are some dishes we tried in Romania: